For tax professor Courtney Knoll (PhD ’05), it’s always been all about the students.

 “I think some students are a little intimidated by tax in coming in the door,” she says.
 “But most of the time, I think they figure out their fear was misplaced.
 In fact, there are always a few students who end up changing to the tax track after their first tax course.”

-“Courtney is very serious about her students mastering technical tax material,” said Doug Shackelford, dean and Meade H. Willis Distinguished Professor of Taxation.
+“Courtney is very serious about her students mastering technical tax material,” says Doug Shackelford, dean and Meade H. Willis Distinguished Professor of Taxation.
 “She makes them work.
 She teaches very technical, difficult material.
 She’s very sharp and very humble.”

-She enjoys using that experience to help students figure out where they want to be.
+She enjoys using that experience and knowledge to help students figure out where they want to be.
 Plus, she says, “real-world experience can also inform.
 If we know that real companies are dealing with these issues, it makes them all the more relevant.”

 As she teaches the rules of tax law, for example, she’ll pull in context of the political processes that led to the law.
 “As opposed to just ‘here’s another rule, and here’s another rule,’ it’s more explaining why we have these weird rules,” she says.
 “That makes it interesting from a big picture perspective, rather than just working through the details of the tax law itself.”